marcraft2/tesla-carplay/tesla-doc.md

 discoverable on
 ```

 Go to your tesla in the bluetooth settings, to add a new device.
-Then select your rasberry, me it's called BlueZ 5.55
+Then select your rasberry, me it's called `BlueZ 5.55`

 Answer us `yes` all the questions you ask the raspberry

-The `trust` command will enable to auto-pair the device again later on.
+The `trust` command will enable to auto-pair the device again later on. (replace the Bluetooth MAC address with that of your Tesla, it should be displayed when you have accepted the conncetion with `yes`)
 ```
 trust AA:BB:CC:DD:EE:FF
 exit
 ```

-Now create this file `/etc/asound.conf` like :
+Now create this file `/etc/asound.conf` (replace the Bluetooth MAC address with that of your Tesla, it should be displayed when you have accepted the conncetion with `yes`)
 ```
 pcm.mid {
  type plug